 - Drain, rinse, and dice the jackfruit.
 Dice the onions and mince the garlic.

 - Heat a large pan over medium heat.
 Add 1 tablespoon of oil to it.
-Then add onions to the pan and stir them as they cook for about 2 minutes or until they’re soft.
-Add garlic and cook it for 1 minute or until fragrant.
+Add the onions to the pan and sauté them for 2 minutes or until they’re soft.
+Add the garlic and cook it for 1 minute or until fragrant.

 - Sprinkle in the flour and stir it around to coat the garlic and onions.

-- Pour in ½ cup of the green chile sauce and the vegetable broth.
+- Pour in the green chile sauce and vegetable broth.
 Let this sauce cook for about 3 minutes.
 Stir it a few times as it thickens.

 - Mix in the vegan cheese.
-Take the pan off the heat as soon as the cheese is mostly melted.
+Take the pan off the heat as soon as the cheese is mostly melted (5 minutes).

 - Stir the refried beans to make sure they’re soft enough to spread.
 You may need to add a tablespoon or two of broth to thin them out.
 Surround the tortillas with a napkin on a large plate and microwave them for 30 seconds.